bytewax/bytewax/docs/tutorials/handling-missing-data/index.md

 For this example we will mock up some data that will yield either a random integer between 0 and 10, or a numpy nan value for every 5th value we generate.

-To simulate the generation of random numbers and nan values, we will create a class called `RandomNumpyData` that will return a random integer between 0 and 10 or `nan` value for every 5th value.
-We will build this class such that it inherits from the {py:obj}`~bytewax.inputs.StatelessSourcePartition`.
-This will enable us to create our input as a Bytewax input partition that is stateless.
+To simulate the generation of random numbers and `NaN` values, we will create a class called `RandomNumpyData`.
+This class will generate a random integer between 0 and 10, or a `NaN` value for every 5th value.
+We will design this class to inherit from {py
+}`~bytewax.inputs.StatelessSourcePartition`, allowing us to create our input as a stateless Bytewax input partition.

-We will then create the `RandomNumpyInput` class - this acts as a wrapper for RandomNumpyData, facilitating dynamic data generation based on the distribution of work across multiple workers in a distributed processing system.
-When the data source needs to be built (e.g., at the start of a processing step or when distributed across workers), it simply creates and returns an instance of `RandomNumpyData`.
+Next, we will create the `RandomNumpyInput` class, which will act as a wrapper for `RandomNumpyData`.
+This wrapper facilitates dynamic data generation based on the distribution of work across multiple workers in a distributed processing system.
+When the data source needs to be instantiated (e.g., at the start of a processing step or when distributed across workers), each worker will create and return an instance of `RandomNumpyData`.

 ```{literalinclude} missing_data_dataflow.py
 :caption: dataflow.py